jirevwe/jirevwe.github.io/source/_posts/uuid.md

 To name a few:
 - [ksuid](https://github.com/segmentio/ksuid): KSUIDs are 20 bytes (160 bits) IDs with 1-second precision (correctly detects and handles the same second), encoded in alphanumeric [base62](https://en.wikipedia.org/wiki/Base62) as 27 character strings, are URL-friendly and are also lexicographically sortable.
 - [ulid](https://github.com/ulid/spec): ULIDs are 128-bit (16 bytes) IDs with millisecond precision (correctly detects and handles the same millisecond), they are also lexicographically sortable, URL-friendly and are encoded using [Crockford's base32](https://www.crockford.com/base32.html) as 26 character strings.
-- [nanoid](https://github.com/ai/nanoid): made at [Evil Martians](https://evilmartians.com/devtools); Nano ID is tiny (124 bytes), secure, URL-friendly, unique ID generator.
+- [nanoid](https://github.com/ai/nanoid): made at [Evil Martians](https://evilmartians.com/devtools); Nano ID is a secure, URL-friendly, unique ID generator.
 It is quite comparable to UUID v4 (random-based).
 It has a similar number of random bits in the ID (126 in Nano ID and 122 in UUID), so it has a similar collision probability.

 **ULID**s combines a timestamp and a random component to generate a unique value that is also lexicographically sortable.